 Work has started on the major £1.3million refurbishment of Abingdon’s much-loved outdoor pool – this artist’s impression shows what the facility could look like when the project is complete:

 The work, which will take six months to complete, will see the two existing pools joined together to create one large pool featuring an easy access beach-style walk in area.
 The changing areas will also be fully refurbished to provide a better environment for all visitors.

 A rubber crumbed surface will be installed to create a safe area around the pool and in front of the changing rooms, while further changes will be carried out to improve accessibility throughout the facility.
 New energy efficient lighting and equipment will also help to cut maintenance and operational costs.

 Weather permitting, the pool will reopen in time for the 2018 summer season.
 The work is being carried out by Vincent Stokes who specialise in building and refurbishing swimming pools and other leisure facilities and have worked with a number of high profile national leisure providers.

 The new play park in Abbey Meadow is now open.
 The area features a Grand Abbey climbing area, ‘Abingdon Lock’ river scene, sensory area and play garden, an area for ball games, plus lots of traditional play equipment.

 New picnic tables and seating

-New picnic tables and seating are now available during the spring and summer to give people more places to sit and eat by the river, we will also be installing further tables which are accessible for wheelchair users in time for spring 2017.
+New picnic tables and seating, including accessible areas, are now available during the spring and summer to give people more places to sit and eat by the river.

 How is the work being paid for?